diodechain/website/network.md

   title: Anyone can run a node, and anyone can use the network
   heading: Zero trust data fabric
   content: |
-    The Diode Network is lower cost and more secure than other ZTNAs.
+    The Diode Network is lower cost, more available, and higher security than other ZTNAs.

     It is an open-source network of relay nodes that facilitate TCP and UDP connections - it routes traffic between any two points in the universe.